-9.8 Access to health facilities for residents living within the District's rural areas can often be difficult, particularly for those residents within rural communities that are reliant on public transport.
+9.7 Access to health facilities for residents living within the District's rural areas can often be difficult, particularly for those residents within rural communities that are reliant on public transport.
 Doctors in particular, and to a lesser extent dentists, are important key services within a rural area; however these facilities are usually only found in the larger settlements.
-Within Lichfield District six rural settlements have doctors surgeries location within them; Alrewas, Armitage with Handsacre, Fazeley, Shenstone, Whittington and Stonnall; and four have dentists; Alrewas, Armitage with Handsacre, Shenstone and Little Aston.
+Within Lichfield District six rural settlements have doctors surgeries location within them; Alrewas, Armitage with Handsacre, Fazeley, Shenstone, Whittington and Stonnall; and four have dentists; Alrewas, Armitage with Handsacre, Kings Bromley, Shenstone and Little Aston.
 Whilst these surgeries will take patients from a wider catchment, some residents are registered with practices in Lichfield and Burntwood and others outside the District.

-9.9 The provision of doctors surgeries is currently under the control of the Primary Care Trust.
-No new surgeries are currently proposed within rural area although there is potential for such facilities should the need arise.
-Sites have been identified at Fradley and within the Rugeley Eastern Redevelopment Zone (as part of the redevelopment of part of the Rugeley Power Station site), but none have come forward to date.
+9.8 The provision of doctors surgeries is currently under the control of the Clinical Commissioning Group (previously the Primary Care Trust).
+No new surgeries are currently proposed within rural areas although there is potential for such facilities should the need arise.
+The IDP (Aug 2015 version) states that Fradley requires a new 2 GP doctors surgery in view of planned residential growth.
+Furthermore, the provision of a health centre is also one of the planning obligations attached to the 2010 outline planning permission for 750 homes (ref 10/01498/OUTMEI).

-9.10 Access to surgeries by public transport can pose particular difficulties where services are infrequent.
+9.9 Access to surgeries by public transport can pose particular difficulties where services are infrequent.
 Whilst most of those located within Lichfield are located on frequent routes between the larger towns, they are not very accessible by those living in rural communities where public transport is too infrequent.

-9.11 Most rural doctors surgeries incorporate a pharmacy for use by those residents with no direct access to an independent pharmacy.
+9.10 Most rural doctors surgeries incorporate a pharmacy for use by those residents with no direct access to an independent pharmacy.
 However, pharmacies are also important aside from their direct prescription services; they offer other over-the-counter medication and expert advice on medical issues, as well as providing other general household products.
 Separate pharmacies are located within Alrewas, Armitage with Handsacre, Fazeley, Shenstone, Little Aston and Whittington.
 The weighting applied to the scoring matrix gives slightly less weight to dentists and pharmacies than to doctors and GP surgeries.